Tudor44/sign-up-angular-16/README.md

 # Sign Up Entelechia Application

-A demonstration using Angular 16 for a single-page application whith a sign up form.
+A demonstration using Angular 16 for a single-page application with a sign up form.

 ## Description